Willy Adames Player Props: Brewers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff is seventh in the league with a collective 9.3 strikeouts per nine innings.

-- The Phillies' 4.12 team ERA ranks 13th among all MLB pitching staffs.
+- The Phillies have a 4.10 team ERA that ranks 13th across all league pitching staffs.

-- Phillies pitchers combine to surrender 104 total home runs at a clip of 1.1 per game (to rank 11th in the league).
+- Phillies pitchers combine to give up the 10th-fewest home runs in baseball (104 total, 1.1 per game).

+- Sanchez (0-3) gets the starting nod for the Phillies in his seventh start of the season.
+He's put together a 3.26 ERA in 30 1/3 innings pitched, with 27 strikeouts.

+- The lefty last appeared on Friday against the San Diego Padres, when he tossed five innings, allowing three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.